briankgraham/fetch-request-wrapper/readme.md

 Fetch wrapper utilizing Async/Await.
 Returns an object with GET, POST, PUT, DELETE.

-- Each function call takes a `route`, and an object called `parameters`
+- Each function call takes a `route`, and an options object called `parameters` (ex. parameters = { body: { found: true } })
 - Requests like POST will have a key in parameters called `body`, which will be stringified
-- GET requests have a third argument, `queryParams` that will be attached to the end of the route
+- GET requests have an optional third argument, `queryParams` that will be attached to the end of the route

 ## How to install